dbrugne/donut/README.md

 **Hosting**
 - [x] Implement base FQDN conf and logic to redirect each request on it (HTTP requests only)
-- [ ] Add test instance on the same server **Branding**
+- [ ] Add test instance on the same server (donut.me subdomain and new IP from OVH) **Branding**
 - [x] Créer la page Facebook
 - [x] Create Google Analytics account